 If you believe that DOJ maintains the records you are seeking, but you are uncertain about which component has the records, you may send your request to: FOIA/PA Mail Referral Unit, Justice Management Division, Room 115, LOC Building, Washington, D.C.
 20530-0001, Attention: FOIA Request.
 You may also send your request to the Mail Referral Unit via e-mail (MRUFOIA.Requests@usdoj.gov) or fax ((202) 616-6695).
 Personnel in that division will then forward your request to the DOJ component(s) it determines are most likely to maintain the records you are seeking.

 You should send your FOIA request directly to the DOJ component which you believe has the records you seek.
 A FOIA request can be made for any agency record.
 You can also specify the format in which you wish to receive the records.
+Before submitting your request, you may contact the component's FOIA contact or FOIA Public Liaison to discuss the records you are seeking and to receive assistance in describing the records.
 There are statutory exemptions that authorize the withholding of information of a sensitive nature.
 The FOIA's exemptions protect, for example, national security, personal privacy, privileged records, and law enforcement interests.
 When DOJ withholds information from you, it ordinarily must specify which exemption of the FOIA permits the withholding.
 You should be aware that the FOIA does not require agencies to do research for you, to analyze data, to answer written questions, or to create records in response to a request.

 DOJ does not require a special form when making a FOIA request.
 Requests should be in writing.
 Many DOJ components now accept FOIA requests submitted electronically, including by web form, email, and/or facsimile.
 You should include the notation "Freedom of Information Act Request" in your e-mail or on the front of your request envelope and also at the beginning of your request letter.
 See Attachment B for more information regarding which components accept electronic FOIA requests, and for information on how to make such requests.